Create a Base Air-gapped OS VM Image

 Before specifying a disk size when you create a cluster, take into account:

-For some base OS images, the disk size option has no effect on the size of the root file system.
+For some base OS images, the custom disk size option has no effect on the size of the root file system.
 This is because some root file systems, for example, those contained in an LVM Logical Volume, cannot be resized automatically when a machine first boots.

-The specified disk size must be equal to, or larger than the size of the base OS image root file system.
+The specified custom disk size must be equal to, or larger than the size of the base OS image root file system.
 This is because a root file system cannot be reduced automatically when a machine first boots.